jmcdo29/testing-nestjs/README.md

 ## Contributing

 Did I miss your _favorite_ topic?
 Did I miss out on something you absolutely **need** tested?
 Well then [open an issue](https://github.com/jmcdo29/testing-nestjs/issues/new), or better yet, [a pull request](https://github.com/jmcdo29/testing-nestjs/compare)!
 I'll be happy to look over any topics and try to help figure out how to test them or to merge any PRs that add to the value of the repository.
+If you do end up making a pull request, please add a screenshot of the test coverage so others can see how well the tests run.
+The [complex-sample](/tree/master/complex-sample) branch has a good example.

 ## Change log